 5. Organic Cosmetics

 Green Beauty, part of the L’Oréal group, was the first brand to launch a line of organic cosmetics in the mass market, including, for example, a 97% biodegradable shampoo.

 Market Research, a Key Ally in Aligning Brands and Consumers

 How have these brands mapped out their sustainability strategy?
 The data clearly shows that the way to reconnect with this conscious consumer — who demands an unequivocal commitment from brands — is in the fight against climate change.
 Market research platforms such as Zinklar allow brands to quickly gain insight into this new consumer, especially at three key moments:

 - Cause selection: How do we choose our contribution to the environmental fight?
 Which messages reach the public more easily and which messages go unnoticed?
-The key is to regularly analyze their sensitivities and align our sustainability strategy to their expectations.
+The key is to regularly analyze their sensitivities and align our sustainable marketing strategy to their expectations.

 - Product innovation: Brands must have data on how the public perceives their innovation.
 With studies such as concept tests, product tests, or packaging tests, brands will understand to what extent they have been able to crystallize their strategy into options that will be favored at the time of purchase decision.